 Most High School students can’t wait for graduation day.
 It is often seen as a day that marks the end of four years of hard work and that signals the transition to adulthood.
-But if you have a child with Autism Spectrum Disorder (ASD) who is receiving special education services, your child is entitled to stay in High School until the end of the school year in which your child turns 21.
+But if you have a child on the autism spectrum who is receiving special education services, your child is entitled to stay in High School until the end of the school year in which your child turns 21.
 For many students in special education, this can mean an additional three or even four years of free education.
 Should you take advantage of this opportunity?

 The decision to stay in school past the usual four years of High School is very much an individualized one and should be based on your child’s needs and your child’s and your own preferences.
 Below are things to consider when deciding what is best for your family.